Emissions Inventory Reporting Requirements

 2Type A sources are a subset of the Type B sources and are the larger emitting sources by pollutant.

 Tennessee Code Annotated (TCA) Section 68-201-105(b)(2) authorizes the Division of Air Pollution Control to require facilities to furnish information, including emission inventories, as necessary to maintain the air resources of the state.
 Individual facilities are responsible for providing complete and accurate estimates of their emissions.
 The Division is responsible for reviewing and accepting or rejecting such estimates.
-Facilities identified by the Division as needing to participate in the Calendar Year 2016 emissions inventory will receive notifications in the mail early March 2017.
-The completed EI must be submitted by June 1, 2017, via email to APC.Inventory@tn.gov.
+Facilities identified by the Division as needing to participate in the Calendar Year 2017 emissions inventory will receive notifications in March 2018.
+The completed EI must be submitted by June 1, 2018, via email to APC.Inventory@tn.gov.

 Please notice that: